TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 69/Psalms 69.35.md

 ---

-For God will save Zion, and build the cities of Judah; And they shall abide there, and have it in possession.
+For God will save Zion, and build the cities of Judah.
+They shall settle there, and own it.